Sri Lanka Parliament speaker: President to resign Wednesday

 Rajapaksa appointed Wickremesinghe as prime minister in May in the hope that the career politician would use his diplomacy and contacts to resuscitate a collapsed economy.
 But people's patience wore thin as shortages of fuel, medicine and cooking gas only increased and oil reserves ran dry.

-It was not clear if Rajapaksa was inside his residence when it was stormed.
-A government spokesman, Mohan Samaranayake, said he had no information about his movements.

-Leaders of political parties in Parliament met later and decided to request Rajapaksa and Wickremesinghe to step down, opposition lawmaker Rauff Hakeem said on Twitter.
-He said a consensus was reached that the parliamentary speaker should take over as temporary president and work on an interim government.

-Sri Lanka’s economy is in a state of collapse, relying on aid from India and other countries as its leaders try to negotiate a bailout with the International Monetary Fund.
-The economic meltdown has led to severe shortages of essential items, leaving people struggling to buy food, fuel and other necessities.
+The country is relying on aid from India and other nations as leaders try to negotiate a bailout with the International Monetary Fund.

-The turmoil has led to months of protests, which have nearly dismantled the Rajapaksa political dynasty that has ruled Sri Lanka for most of the past two decades.
+Months of demonstrations have all but dismantled the Rajapaksa political dynasty, which has ruled Sri Lanka for most of the past two decades but is accused by protesters of dragging the country into chaos through poor management and alleged corruption.
 The president’s older brother resigned as prime minister in May after violent protests saw him seek safety at a naval base.

-Much of the public ire has been pointed at the Rajapaksa family, with protesters blaming them for dragging Sri Lanka into chaos with poor management and allegations of corruption.
+Thousands of protesters entered the capital from the suburbs Saturday after police lifted an overnight curfew denounced as illegal by lawyers and opposition politicians.
+With fuel supplies scarce, many crowded onto buses and trains while others made their way on bicycles and on foot.

-At the president’s seaside office, security personnel tried to stop demonstrators who pushed through fences to run across the lawns and inside the colonial-era building.
+At the president’s seaside office, security personnel tried in vain to stop protesters who pushed through fences to run across the lawns and inside the colonial-era building.

-At least 34 people including two police officers were wounded in scuffles as protesters tried to enter the residence.
-Two of the injured are in critical condition while others sustained minor injuries, said an official at the Colombo National Hospital who spoke on condition of anonymity as he was not authorized to speak to the media.
+At least 34 people including two police officers were hurt in scuffles.
+Two of the injured were in critical condition, while others sustained minor injuries, according to an official at the Colombo National Hospital who spoke on condition of anonymity as he was not authorized to talk to the media.

-Thousands of protesters entered the capital from the suburbs after police lifted an overnight curfew.
-With fuel supplies scarce, many crowded onto buses and trains to come to the city to protest, while others made their way on bicycles and on foot.
+Privately owned Sirasa Television reported that at least six of its workers, including four reporters, were hospitalized after being beaten by police while covering the protest at the prime minister’s home.

+Sri Lanka Medical Council, the country’s top professional body, warned that hospitals were running with minimum resources and would not be able to handle any mass casualties from the unrest.

-Protest and religious leaders called on Rajapaksa to step down, saying he has lost the people’s mandate.
+Protest and religious leaders said Rajapaksa has lost his mandate and it is time for him to go.

 “His claim that he was voted in by the Sinhala Buddhists is not valid now,” said Ven.
 Omalpe Sobitha, a prominent Buddhist leader.
-He urged Parliament to convene immediately to select an interim president but said that Wickremesinghe did not enjoy the people’s support.
+He urged Parliament to convene immediately to select an interim president.

-Last month, Wickremesinghe said the country’s economy has collapsed.
-He said that the negotiations with the IMF have been complex because Sri Lanka was now a bankrupt state.
+Wickremesinghe said last month that the country’s economy had collapsed and that negotiations with the IMF were complex because Sri Lanka was now a bankrupt state.

-In April, Sri Lanka announced it is suspending repaying foreign loans due to a foreign currency shortage.
-Its total foreign debt amounts to $51 billion of which it must repay $28 billion by the end of 2027.
+Sri Lanka announced in April that it was suspending repayment of foreign loans due to a foreign currency shortage.
+Its total foreign debt amounts to $51 billion, of which it must repay $28 billion by the end of 2027.

-Police had imposed a curfew in Colombo and several other main urban areas on Friday night but withdrew it Saturday morning amid objections by lawyers and opposition politicians who called it illegal.

 U.S. Ambassador to Sri Lanka Julie Chung on Friday asked people to protest peacefully and called for the military and police “to grant peaceful protesters the space and security to do so.”

-“Chaos & force will not fix the economy or bring the political stability that Sri Lankans need right now,” Chung said in a tweet.
+“Chaos & force will not fix the economy or bring the political stability that Sri Lankans need right now,” Chung tweeted.

-Associated Press writers Bharatha Mallawarachi in Colombo, Sri Lanka, and Krutika Pathi in New Delhi contributed to this report.
+Associated Press writers Bharatha Mallawarachi in Colombo and Krutika Pathi in New Delhi contributed to this report.

 Protesters, many carrying Sri Lankan flags, gather outside the presidents office in Colombo, Sri Lanka, Saturday, July 9, 2022.
 Sri Lankan protesters stormed President Gotabaya Rajapaksa's residence and nearby office on Saturday as tens of thousands of people took to the streets of the capital Colombo in the biggest demonstration yet to vent their fury against a leader they hold responsible for the island nation's worst economic crisis.
 (AP Photo/Thilina Kaluthotage)